 1. Basic neural and behavioural biology

 In our basic research, we use zebrafish as a model species try to understand the biology of neuropsychiatric (eg impulsive/compulsive disorders), neurodevelopmental (eg foetal alcohol spectrum disorders), and neurodegenerative disorders (eg Alzheimer's disease).
 We exploit recent developments in behavioural testing of adult zebrafish (many pioneered during Matt Parker's time working at Queen Mary University of London) to study gene x environment interactions in the development of behavioural abnormalities, and use a range of experimental psychopharmacological approach to test our hypotheses.
 We also have developed behavioural tools that allow for fast effective screening of adult fish for learning and memory.
 Our goal in our zebrafish work is to understand the behavioural biology of the species in order to use it to its full capacity as a model in behavioural neuroscience.
-This work is supported by grants from CAPES foundation (Brazil), Alzheimer's Research UK, and the University of Portsmouth.
+This work is supported by grants from NC3Rs, CAPES foundation (Brazil), Alzheimer's Research UK, and the University of Portsmouth.
 We have been involved for some time in the study of compulsive stereotypic behavioural patterns in captive/domestic/laboratory animals.
 We are interested in the development of stereotypic behaviour, including why some animals are more at risk, and how environmental conditions affect some animals in this manner.
 Our research has suggested that these behaviours may manifest as a result of restrictive environmental conditions and alterations in ascending dopamine pathways (e.g., see this review).
 This work is currently supported by the University of Portsmouth (internal PhD research studentship).
-Finally, we carry out basic research on effects on behaviour and neural systems of fish and invertebrate following exposure to environmental pollutants and toxins.
-This work is done in collaboration with the Institute of Marine Sciences and Portsmouth, and is funded by the EU (INTERREG) and by the Petroleum Technology Development Fund (Nigeria).
+Finally, we carry out basic research on effects on behaviour and neural systems of fish and invertebrate following exposure to environmental pollutants and toxins (including drugs of abuse).
+This work is currently supported by grants from Dstl, the EU (INTERREG) and by the Petroleum Technology Development Fund (Nigeria).